mq-5/Blog-with-auth/README.md

 - [x] The user can follow other users by clicking on the button (e.g "follow username"), clicking again on "unfollow* username" will unfollow him.
       (*when user already follow a user, the text will change from follow to unfollow)
 - [x] The user can see posts that belong to those he is following by accessing the "following" tab (on navbar)
-- [ ] The user can also see who he is following and who's following him by accessing the 2 pages following list, follower list on the navbar, inside the dropdown on the user's username
+- [x] The user can also see who he is following and who's following him by accessing the 2 pages following list, follower list on the navbar, inside the dropdown on the user's username

 ## Personal:

 - [] Error view
 - [] Edit profile info
 - [] Forget password
+- [] Like & dislike